MedVisBonn/eyepy/README.rst

         :alt: Documentation Status

-This software is under active development and can not be considered stable
+This software is under active development and things might change without backwards compatibility.
+If you want to use eyepy in your project make sure to pin the version in your requirements file.

 Features